 Staying Active in Retirement and Exploring Lifelong Learning

-This session is helpful for individuals who are looking for ways to stay intellectually and socially engaged in retirement.
+This session is helpful for anyone who is thinking about retirement and looking for ways to stay intellectually and socially engaged.
 It is open to all campus faculty and staff.

 Giving Effective Feedback Using the UUP Performance Evaluation Templates

 In times of change or high volume periods of work, it can be very challenging to keep your resources and information organized.
 In this session, we will discuss techniques for getting and staying organized.

 A quick introduction to Qualtrics survey software.
 We will cover creating a survey and basic question types, how to distribute a survey (both anonymously and to a contact list,) and how to create a report of the survey results.

 A brief introduction to PowerPoint, including setting up a Master Slide, using the different views (Outline, Slide Sorder, Normal), using bullets and numbering. and changing slide order.
 (When registering, you'll be asked if there are other specific topics you'd like to cover.)

 SUNY PRODiG Fellowship Consortia Application:

 The SUNY PRODiG Fellowship Consortia represents a collaborative effort of the thirteen comprehensive colleges in the SUNY system (see below).
 Eligible candidates for this two-year program include late-stage ABDs or post-docs who are underrepresented minorities faculty in general and women faculty of all races in STEM fields.

 The focus of the collaborative is to introduce early-career diverse faculty to opportunities at a comprehensive college, and will provide outstanding mentorship and support to increase future success and retention as faculty.
 The program will provide intentional support toward degree completion, teaching experience in the individual’s field of expertise, and faculty development at one of the SUNY comprehensive colleges.